Mary Ann Liebert, Inc. publishers

 -Summary of accomplishments (one page or less)

 -A letter of recommendation, which may be from the nominee’s current colleague(s) or previous mentor(s).
 (Note: letter(s) of recommendation will be requested via the online application system.)

 - Be a current member of OTS

-- Have received a PhD or MD (or equivalent) within 5 years for postdocs or within 10 years for professionals
+- Have received a PhD or MD (or equivalent) within 15 years

 - Be active in research at the time the award is given

-- Attend the current year’s Annual Meeting and present a 15 minute short talk on his or her research
+- Attend the current year’s Annual Meeting and present a 15 minute short talk on research

 - Prior winners are not eligible